lgmoneda/lgmoneda.github.io/draft/2017-04-15-ml-to-answer-emails.md

 ### Reasoning About the Problem <a name="problem"></a>

-If someone ask you "What does Sin(x) meaning?", you could certainly retrieve a high-school math book as an answer and hope the person will search there until he finds the exactly information he was looking for.
+If someone ask you "What does Sin(x) mean?", you could certainly retrieve a high-school math book as an answer and hope the person will search there until he finds the exactly information he was looking for.
 In Code Club e-mails we could also make a text or redirect to our FAQ every doubt received, but how boring it's to consider volunteering and still have to invest a lot of your time to just find out how?

 So we want to retrieve exactly what people want to know about the project, but we also do not want to allocate a lot of coordination effort on it.
 Considering it'd be very hard to predict correctly every e-mail, we should put our attention in the largest labels and try to solve the maximum of our problem without having to put much complexity on it.